-Mint offers access to your financial data via their web site, and by your favorite mobile device.
+Mint offers complete access to your financial data both through their website, and your favorite mobile device.
 The service has mobile apps for Apple’s iPhone and iPad and Google’s Android.
-This allow for quick and easy access to your finances on the go.
+This makes it easy to access your finances on the go.
 For added security, they recently rolled out the Touch ID sensor for iOS that quickly reads your fingerprint and automatically unlocks your phone, allowing you quick access to the Mint.com app.

 First released in 2012, Mint QuickView is a companion app available only for Apple’s OS X operating system.
 It’s another method to get a quick glimpse into your personal finances.
 Mint QuickView is easy to install from Apple’s App Store and syncs up with your Mint.com account.
 You then get a green leaf at the top of your toolbar that’s always running in the background.

 Get Alerts From Mint

 Mint keeps an eye on your money, so you don’t have to.
 It’s easy to sign up for alerts to be sent via email or directly to your smartphone.
 Get alerts for:

 - Late fees